The information provided here includes:

 The following operators have kneeling buses:

-The following bus routes are operated entirely with wheelchair accessible buses:
+The following bus routes are operated entirely with wheelchair and mobility devices accessible buses:

 The following criteria are important:

-- Wheelchairs size must not exceed 70 cm wide and 90 cm long
+- Wheelchair and mobility devices size must not exceed 70 cm wide and 90 cm long

-- Wheelchair users who are unable to board a service unaided must provide their own helper
+- Wheelchair and mobility devices users who are unable to board a service unaided must provide their own helper

-- The combined weight of either a self-propelled or powered wheelchair and its user must not exceed 250 kg
+- The combined weight of either a self-propelled or powered wheelchair and mobility devices and its user must not exceed 250 kg

 Be aware drivers may not always be able to help you if they have to stay in their seats for safety reasons.

-Accessibility for wheelchairs and mobility scooters on trains has improved since more Matangi trains were introduced on the network.
+Accessibility for wheelchairs and and mobility devices on trains has improved since more Matangi trains were introduced on the network.

-Wheelchair ramps and securing belts are available - ask train staff for assistance.
+Wheelchair and mobility device ramps and securing belts are available - ask train staff for assistance.

-Wairarapa trains are fitted with wheelchair ramps or hoists and have designated wheelchair/mobility scooter areas with securing belts.
+Wairarapa trains are fitted with wheelchair and mobility device ramps or hoists and have designated wheelchair/mobility scooter areas with securing belts.
 Please ask train staff to assist you.

-- Wheelchairs/mobility scooters up to 80 cm wide and 130 cm long can be conveyed on most services
+- Wheelchairs and mobility devices up to 80 cm wide and 130 cm long can be conveyed on most services

-- Mobility scooters will not be accepted on Johnsonville, Hutt Valley, Melling and Kapiti services between the hours of 6.30am to 9.00am and 3.30pm to 6.30pm Monday through Friday
+- Wheelchairs and mobility devices will not be accepted on Johnsonville, Hutt Valley, Melling and Kapiti services between the hours of 6.30am to 9.00am and 3.30pm to 6.30pm Monday through Friday

-- Wheelchairs/mobility scooters must be able to turn within a 95 cm radius.
+- Wheelchairs and mobility devices must be able to turn within a 95 cm radius.

 - The collective weight of the wheelchair/mobility scooter, passenger and helper on the ramp must not exceed 300 kg

-- Wheelchairs/mobility scooters must be in a safe and good working condition
+- Wheelchairs and mobility devices must be in a safe and good working condition

 - Luggage and bags must not be attached to the wheelchair/mobility scooter, especially when using the ramp

-- Wheelchair/mobility scooter users must provide their own helper if manual lifting and heavy handling of the wheelchair/mobility scooter is required.
+- Wheelchair and mobility devices users must provide their own helper if manual lifting and heavy handling of the wheelchair/mobility scooter is required.
 Train staff will not operate mobility scooters

-- If you use a folding wheelchair you must be accompanied by enough helpers to allow you to travel safely, including getting onto the trains, changing trains where necessary and leaving the train at your destination.
+- If you use a folding wheelchair or and mobility device you must be accompanied by enough carers to allow you to travel safely, including getting onto the trains, changing trains where necessary and leaving the train at your destination.
 Your helper(s) must store the folded wheelchair if necessary

-- Wheelchairs/mobility scooters must be secured in the allocated space using the restraints with wheelchair brakes applied.
+- Wheelchairs and mobility devices must be secured in the allocated space using the restraints with wheelchair brakes applied.
 In the case of powered aids, the power is to be switched off

 Access to train services is affected by three considerations: